rodger0531/foobook-mirror/Server/README.md

 	NOTE: PLEASE CREATE A NEW ENTRY EVERYTIME YOU COMMIT A CHANGE TO THIS FOLDER.
 =========================================================================================

+19/02/2014 - Tharman

+	- Started some work on using custom exceptions.

 18/02/2014 - Rodger

 	- Modified query.php -> at the end of the file, it should be return, not echo json_encode, since it is a communication between phps.